Knee injuries can cause pain, discomfort and restricted movement.

 What treatments are there if I have a knee injury?

-There are a range of treatments that can be provided should you feel yourself suffering from pain or discomfort from a knee injury.
+There are a range of treatments that can be provided if you're suffering from pain or discomfort from a knee injury.
 Not all treatments require a surgical intervention; physiotherapy can sometimes have great benefits.
-Some of the surgical available are explained below, so you can feel comfortable and informed when talking to you G.P. or consultant.
+Some of the surgical options available are explained below, so you can feel comfortable and informed when talking to your GP or consultant.

-- Soft tissue knee surgery - your consultant may decide that the mechanical problem in your knee can't be resolved by soft tissue management alone, therefore may suggest a common keyhole surgery procedure.
+- Soft tissue knee surgery - your consultant may decide that the mechanical problem in your knee can't be resolved by soft tissue management alone.
+A common keyhole surgery procedure may be suggested.

 - Ligament surgery - following a fall or a sports incident you may find that your knee doesn't feel as stable as it once did.
 If this is the case you may be advised that ligament reconstruction may be the right option for you.
 Our dedicated and highly trained consultants will be in a position to advise you on this course of treatment.